chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 This role will not be visible to Subscriptions without a prior CHILI publisher Online subscription.

+Impact on **GraFx Studio**

-Content Administrators will be able to create templates in GraFx Studio, but the output will be watermarked.
+Content Admins will be able to create Templates in GraFx Studio, but the output will be watermarked, if you are on a CHILI publisher Online contract.
+To be able to make/edit GraFx Studio Templates while on a CHILI GraFx contract, you need Template Designer Seats.

 ## Template Designer